 How to know if you have LPR (LPR Diagnosis)

 A lot of physicians and doctors are not well versed in LPR and often mistreat it as if it where GERD or more typical reflux with symptoms such as heartburn.
+Sometimes it can be mistaken for even allergies.

-This often leads to being treated for GERD which usually won’t help someone with LPR.
-Luckily there is a test you can do which is a reliable test that can quite accurately determine if you have LPR (silent reflux).
+If you aren’t sure whether you have LPR or allergies or something else – Luckily there is a test you can do which is a reliable test that can quite accurately determine if you have LPR (silent reflux).
 The test is called RSI and stands for Reflux Symptom Index.
 I have created the test, so you can take it right here on my site.
 Click here to take the RSI test!

 Finally, for all causes of LPR, symptoms (helping each symptom) along with LPR treatment check out my Complete LPR guide.
 Also for additional relief guidance check my article on natural remedies for LPR.